mzhekova97/guidelines/docs/optitrack/README.md

 For the installation process, you may consult [the optitrack website](https://v22.wiki.optitrack.com/index.php?title=Installation_and_Activation)

 ## Setup
-The OT-PC needs to be connected to the OptiTrack cameras via Ethernet to the OptiTrack switch, which is in the Electrical cabinet.
+The Optitrack-PC needs to be connected to the OptiTrack cameras via Ethernet to the OptiTrack switch, which is in the Electrical cabinet.
 The ROS-PC, is then connected to a second network, used to stream the information.

 For networks connection, please consult the [Networks section](/docs/aerolabNetworks).